Pros & Cons of Living in Phoenix Vs Living in Texas

 Cost of Living in Phoenix vs Texas:

 Without income taxation on its residents, Texas relies heavily on property tax to support its economy.
 Gas is less expensive throughout Texas compared to Phoenix, and groceries are cheaper there as well.
-Generally speaking, with the exception of property taxes, overall it is less expensive to live in Texas than in Phoenix.
+Generally speaking, except for property taxes, overall it is less expensive to live in Texas than in Phoenix.

 Weather:

-Phoenix gets really hot, everyone knows that.
-But Texas gets their fair share of flooding, tornadoes, bad freezes, hail storms, and even hurricanes.
-The weather throughout the year in both places tends to be fairly temperate, although parts of Texas definitely get much colder than Phoenix.
+Phoenix gets hot, everyone knows that.
+But Texas gets its fair share of flooding, tornadoes, bad freezes, hail storms, and even hurricanes.
+The weather throughout the year in both places tends to be fairly temperate, although parts of Texas get much colder than Phoenix.
 But that’s Texas cold, not Minnesota cold.

 Traffic:

 Traffic gets congested in any big city, so neither Phoenix nor Dallas/Houston will have zero traffic.
-One advantage Phoenix does have, however, is it’s spread out nature.
-The Phoenix Metro Area is extremely broad, and because of this there’s more room for all of its residents to disperse.
-Areas like Scottsdale definitely get crowded on a Friday night, but you won’t see the bumper to bumper traffic that Dallas sees compacted into a small area.
+One advantage Phoenix does have, however, is its spread-out nature.
+The Phoenix Metro Area is extremely broad, and because of this, there’s more room for all of its residents to disperse.
+Areas like Scottsdale get crowded on a Friday night, but you won’t see the bumper-to-bumper traffic that Dallas sees compacted into a small area.

 Family Friendly/Schools in AZ vs TX:

-It’s important to remember that the topic of education and schools are multifaceted and can be very subjective.
-Just because a school ranks lower than another does not mean students at the former can’t get a good, well rounded education.
+It’s important to remember that the topic of education and schools is multifaceted and can be very subjective.
+Just because a school ranks lower than another does not mean students at the former can’t get a good, well-rounded education.